papapabi/wandb-experiments/README.md

     "output_structure": "datasets.DatasetDict",
     "output_format": "hf_arrow_dir",
     # A new guy coming into the team can immediately tell
-    # How to load the dataset
+    # how to load the dataset.
     "recommended_loader": "datasets.load_from_disk",
     "license": "MIT",
 }